Non-Cartesian Guarded Recursion with Daggers: Application: Semantics of Guarded Symmetric Pattern matching

 The structure of $\Scat$ allows for the addition of several other kinds of functions terms, inherited from the guarded lambda calculus: a delay operation $\nnext \omega$, whose semantics is $\nu^\Set$ and a composition of delayed operations $\omega_2 \circledcirc \omega_1$.
 A delayed iso $\omega \colon \later (A \iso B)$ can also be applied to a delayed term $t \colon \later A$ to obtain $\omega \circledcirc t \colon \later B$.

 As shown in \secref{sub:topos}, there is a fixed point operator linked to the guarded structure in $\Scat$.
-We can then add to the syntax of functions a fixed point operator $\ffix\!$, as desired in \ref{rec:fix}, with the following typing rule:
+We then add to the syntax of functions a fixed point operator $\ffix\!$, as desired in Point~\eqref{rec:fix}: